WICG/trust-token-api/REGISTRATION.md

 By registering as an issuer, you acknowledge the following:

-1. I understand the technical restrictions on key rotation frequency of 60 days in the PST API.2.
-I understand that attempts to bypass these restrictions may result in my issuer registration being revoked.3.
-I understand that my issuer registration will be valid for a period of six months after the key commitment is accepted, and that I will need to re-register in this repository following that six-month period.
+1. I understand the technical restrictions on key rotation frequency of 60 days in the PST API.
+2. I understand that attempts to bypass these restrictions may result in my issuer registration being revoked.
+3. I understand that my issuer registration will be valid for a period of six months after the key commitment is accepted, and that I will need to re-register in this repository following that six-month period.

 ---
 Request Template: